Baltoli/project-docs/notes/log.md

   order analysis.
 * Realised that my approach to this is actually a bit wrong and have had to think about how to improve it (problem is ordering, really).

+# 27/1/2017

+* Rethought some of the problems identified yesterday (with dominance vs. call graph analysis), and realised that it is possible to reconcile the two into a useful analysis.
+* Meeting with Robert - progress continues and some interesting ideas and thoughts have been written up as notes.
+* Finalised the call order analysis with a useful warning message.
+*